 Available funds do not allow us to provide assistance to all graduate students; however, most receive partial support and avail themselves of the various loan programs to further finance their education.
 The University and the College of Communication assume that all students will contribute financially to their graduate education.

+Eligibility for some types of assistance is determined by documented financial need.
+For current interest rates and loan fees, please visit the US Department of Education website.
 In order to be considered for any federal aid (including Work-Study and loans) you must submit a Free Application For Student Aid (FAFSA).
 You may apply online at fafsa.ed.gov.